DevelopingHCP/structural-pipeline/README.md

             -d /data -T1 /data/T1w.nii.gz -T2 /data/T2w.nii.gz -t 8"
 ```

-It'll download the binary the first time you run the command -- subsequent runs
+It'll download the binary the first time you run the command --- subsequent runs
 will be much faster.

 Once the command completes, you should find the output images in the `data`
 folder.

-## Pipeline arguments

 The `dhcp-pipeline.sh` script has the following arguments: